-- (C) Properties and Corrosion Allowance - (a) The properties of FE models for cargo hold region including local structural strength are to be based on the gross scantling approach for yielding and net thickness approach for buckling, applying a thickness deduction as defined in Ch 3, Sec 4 Table 3.3.3 of the Rule if not defined specifically.
-In net thickness application, only plate members are considered. - (b) For the independent tank structure made of stainless steel, there is no need to apply the thickness deduction in general. - (D) Supporting Structure Idealization - (a) To minimized the movement of the independent tank in cargo hold of hull, 4 types of supports are installed generally; - Vertical support for Z downward direction, - Anti-rolling supports for Y direction, - Anti-pitching and/or anti-collision support for X direction and - Antiflotation chocks for Z upward direction.

-Fig 49 shows the typical support arrangement of web section.

-- (b) It is very important to get the force distribution on each support by independent tank.
+- (C) Properties and Corrosion Allowance - (a) The properties of FE models for cargo hold region including local structural strength are to be based on the gross scantling approach for yielding and net thickness approach for buckling.
+In net thickness application, only plate members are considered. - (b) For the independent tank structure made of stainless steel, there is no need to apply the thickness deduction in general. - (D) Supporting Structure Idealization - (a) To minimized the movement of the independent tank in cargo hold of hull, 4 types of supports are installed generally; - Vertical support for Z downward direction, - Anti-rolling supports for Y direction, - Anti-pitching and/or anti-collision support for X direction and - Antiflotation chocks for Z upward direction. - Fig 49 shows the typical support arrangement of web section. - (b) It is very important to get the force distribution on each support by independent tank.
 Therefore, all tank supports are to be idealized by shell elements according to the arrangement of tank supports.
 The spacer between upper and lower seat of the hull and tank supports should be considered using solid elements, gap elements or 1D element such as spring or rod element. - (c) If solid elements are used, contact elements should be defined for interface surface.
 In case of gap elements implementation, the upper and lower surface of tank support seat is to be rigidly linked respectively with 6 DOF constraints.
 If the gap elements or contact elements are used, analysis results should be obtained using a nonlinear analysis.
 Fig 50 shows the typical implementation of gap elements with 6 DOF constraints. - (d) For the usage of linear 1D element, the spring or axial stiffness is to be calculated based on the actual elastic modulus of the spacer materials.
 And, an iterative procedure is required to eliminate any spring or rod element sustaining a tensile stress.
 Spring or rod element may require two or three elements to correctly represent the behaviour of the support.